-Accredited by NBA & NAAC with 'A' Grade Approved by AICTE Permomently affiliated to JNTUH
+Accredited by NBA & NAAC with 'A' Grade

 Cloud Computing

 - The computing trend moved towards cloud from the concept of grid computing, particularly when large computing resources are required to solve a single problem, using the ideas of computing power as a utility and other allied concepts. - However, the potential difference between grid and cloud is that grid computing supports leveraging several computers in parallel to solve a particular application, while cloud computing supports leveraging multiple resources, including computing resources, to deliver a unified service to the end user.